foyezar/datastructure-algorithm/readme.md

 * Very efficient for solving problems with minimal space complexity as well

 Example1: Write a function called sumZero which accepts a sorted array of integers.
 The function should find the first pair where the sum is 0.
 Return an array that includes both values that sum to zero or undefined if a pair does not exist.

+Example2: Implement a function called countUniqueValues, which accepts a sorted array, and counts the unique values in the array.
+There can be negative numbers in the array, but it will always be sorted.